openlibhums/janeway/docs/md/reading-options-bar.md

 of the page.
 On article pages it also carries the article-only options (citation formats, email author, print).

-This guide is for developers adding the bar to a **new template** — another theme's article page, or a non-article page such as a CMS page.

-> For adding a new **font** or **colour scheme** to the controls themselves, see
-> `extending-text-format-options.md` instead.
-This guide only covers placing the
-> bar and choosing what it targets.

 ### The two things you must do

 Adding the bar is two steps: